bluelight773/bluelight773.github.io/_posts/2020-09-26-axis-aggregate-methods-numpy-pytorch.md

 Thus, in short, **summing with `axis=0` on a 2D array means summing the columns.**

-For completeness, we can apply the other computation methods and do using a variety of different ways.
+For completeness, we can apply other aggregate methods and do so using a variety of different ways.
 ~~~python
 print(a_2d.mean(0))
 print(a_2d.max(0))